-Munoz: The discretion lies with the state and it’s based on some Arizona statutes and case law.
-The more serious the offense, the more likely they will be inclined to charge as an adult.
-They can charge minors as young as 14, 15 year olds as an adult.
+The State has discretion In cases where there is an option to charge a person as a juvenile or as an adult.
+This discretion is based on Arizona statutes and case law.
+The more serious the offense, the more likely the State will be inclined to charge as an adult.
+In some cases, the State can charge minors as young as 14 or 15 years old as an adult.